Every Child Included: Insights and Strategies for Virtual School Leaders

 Synopsis: In this engaging one-hour session, we will delve into the critical role that ePEP (electronic Personal Education Plans) play for Virtual Schools.
 The session will feature a panel discussion with Virtual School Headteachers, who will discuss real-world successes, challenges, and effective strategies for ensuring the creation and maintenance of high-quality PEP documents.

 Additionally, the session will offer an exclusive showcase of Welfare Call’s ePEP system, demonstrating its latest features and advancements.
-Attendees will gain a firsthand look at our new user-friendly UX/UI designs, along with a detailed exploration of how the system supports the tracking and management of PEPs.
+Attendees will gain a first hand look at our new user-friendly UX/UI designs, along with a detailed exploration of how the system supports the tracking and management of PEPs.

 3. Effective Strategies for Monitoring Children in Need (CIN) and Children on Child Protection Plans (CP): Leveraging Welfare Call Services and Best Practices from Virtual Schools